harleydutton/tabula-rasa/tabula-rasa/meta/design/pending/descriptors/Should Descriptors Cost Exp.md

 pros to them costing exp:
 - deincentivises players from taking a gazallion of them
-- can gain a mechanical advantage for very little experience [[Accessible]]
+- can gain a mechanical advantage for very little experience [[Accessible]] (why is accessible written here?)

 cons to them costing exp:
 - becomes hard to backtrace a charaters exp expenditures